iamdaniele/Foundation/README.md

 =============

 *    The ability to have platform-specific views (e.g., in an Android's Tab view, position the leftNavButton and rightNavButton somewhere else).
-*    The ability to package an Universal App (that is, a single build that fits both iPhone and iPad)
+*    The ability to package an Universal App (that is, a single build that fits both iPhone and iPad).
+*    Persistent storage and Database.
 *    Documentation build (for now, just inline doclets you can build yourself using [jsdoc-toolkit](http://code.google.com/p/jsdoc-toolkit/)).

 License